thabang-ntho/EUV_Ion_Source_Simulation/README.md

 uv run python src/pp_model.py --absorption-model fresnel --emit-milestones --no-solve

 When not using `--no-solve` and with `--emit-milestones`, the build and solve phases are timed separately.
+Add `--summary-only` to suppress JSON logs and keep only the one-line timing summary.
 ```

 Provenance is written to `results/meta/provenance.json` for both `--check-only` and full runs.